Idaho Statesman, April 25, 1865.

-Use of this item for research, teaching, and private study is permitted with proper citation and attribution as follows: Courtesy, Newseum Collection.
-Reproduction of this item for publication, broadcast, or commercial use requires written permission.
-For permission, please contact us.
+Use of this item for research, teaching and private study is permitted with proper citation and attribution, as defined here.
+Reproduction of this item for publication, broadcast or commercial use requires written permission.

-Use of this item for research, teaching, and private study is permitted with proper citation and attribution as follows: Courtesy, Newseum Collection.
-Reproduction of this item for publication, broadcast, or commercial use requires written permission.
-For permission, please contact us.
+Use of this item for research, teaching and private study is permitted with proper citation and attribution, as defined here.
+Reproduction of this item for publication, broadcast or commercial use requires written permission.

 Missouri History Museum